CEL-240/IW/> day 2 notes.md

 * Constrained

 #### Electromagnetic environment
-* EMS portion of the environment where military operations are executed.
+* EMS portion of the information environment where military operations are executed.
 The recognized need for military forces to have unimpeeded acces to, and use of, the EME
 * Electomagnetic Attack
 * Electromagnetic Protection (Controls EM energy without significantly degrading the operation of friendly systems)
 * Electromagnetic Support